Hyperproof/hypersync-sdk/README.md

 - For REST data sources, the optional `filter` property on `dataSet` now supports JSONata expressions.

-- Various enhancements and fixes to improve overall quality and reliability.
+- Various enhancements and fixes have been made to improve overall quality and reliability.

 ### 1.1.0